 \subsubsection{Comparisons with Prior Backdoor Attacks}

-We compare the stealthiness of the poisoned images in our M-to-N backdoor attack with that in WaNet~\cite{nguyen2021wanet}, Input-Aware~\cite{nguyen2020input} and One-to-N~\cite{xue2020one}.
 We first calculate the average PSNR values of the poisoned images in the whole poisoned testing dataset with their clean images.
-Note that the One-to-N and our M-to-N attacks can simultaneously attack multiple targets, and we set the number of the attacked targets as 4 ($N=4$) in our experiment.
-The average PSNR values of our M-to-N, WaNet~\cite{nguyen2021wanet}, Input-Aware~\cite{nguyen2020input} and One-to-N~\cite{xue2020one} attacks are 44.88 db, 23.32 db, 20.66 db and 29.80 db, respectively.
-It is obvious that our M-to-N backdoor attack can generate poisoned images with much larger average PSNR value than other attacks.
+Note that the One-to-N and our $M$-to-$N$ attacks can simultaneously attack multiple target classes, and we set the number of the target classes as four ($N=4$) in our experiment.
+The average PSNR values of our $M$-to-$N$, WaNet~\cite{nguyen2021wanet}, Input-Aware~\cite{nguyen2020input} and One-to-N~\cite{xue2020one} attacks are 44.88 dB, 23.32 dB, 20.66 dB, and 29.80 dB, respectively.
+Our $M$-to-$N$ backdoor attack can generate poisoned images with a much larger average PSNR value than other attacks.

-Besides, we also show the visual effects of poisoning the clean image \textit{frog} for different attacks.
-Since the number of the attacked targets is four in One-to-N and our M-to-N attacks, four poisoned images can be generated by poisoning a clean image separately using one of the four triggers corresponding to the attacked targets.
-We display the poisoned image with the maximum PSNR value for One-to-N attack and the poisoned image with the minimum PSNR value for our M-to-N attack.
-As can be seen from Fig.~\ref{fig: visualandpsnr}, the triggers in Input-Aware~\cite{nguyen2020input} and One-to-N~\cite{xue2020one} attacks have clear patterns.
-Both WaNet~\cite{nguyen2021wanet} and our M-to-N attacks can generate poisoned images that are indistinguishable from the originals; however, the residuals indicate that the modification to the clean image in our M-to-N is undetectable.
-The largest PSNR value and the most natural appearance verify that the poisoned images of our M-to-N are stealthy.
+We also show the visual effects of poisoning the clean image \textit{frog} for different single-target attacks and the poisoned image with the maximum PSNR value for the One-to-N attack and the poisoned image with the minimum PSNR value for our $M$-to-$N$ attack.
+As can be seen from Fig.~\ref{fig: visualandpsnr}, the Input-Aware~\cite{nguyen2020input} and One-to-N~\cite{xue2020one} attacks have clear triggers.
+Both WaNet~\cite{nguyen2021wanet} and our $M$-to-$N$ attacks can generate poisoned images indistinguishable from the originals; however, the residuals indicate that the modification to the clean image in our $M$-to-$N$ is undetectable.
+This result verifies the high invisibility of the triggers in our $M$-to-$N$ attack.